PSESS2020/Vimsu_prototype/README.md

 For development, you will only need Node.js installed in your environment.

 ### Node
-- #### Node installation on Windows

-  Download the installer of node in the [official Node.js website](https://nodejs.org/).

-- #### Node installation on Ubuntu

-  You can install nodejs and npm easily with apt install, just run the following commands.

-      $ sudo apt install nodejs
-      $ sudo apt install npm

-- #### Other Operating Systems
 You can find more information about the installation on the [official Node.js website](https://nodejs.org/) and the [official NPM website](https://npmjs.org/).

 If the installation was successful, you should be able to run the following command.